The Soul Exchange The Soul Exchange

 Love, Trickery

 Celebration, wine, music, and the joy that makes suffering bearable.
 Revelry's clergy throw feasts, organize festivals, and insist that a life without pleasure is no life at all.
+They are welcome in nearly every community, if occasionally a headache for local authorities.

 Tide